PrestaShop/docs/themes/assets/assets.rst

 Without a front controller
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you only have your module class, register on actionFrontControllerSetMedia and add ur asset on the go inside the hook
+If you only have your module's class, register your code on the `actionFrontControllerSetMedia` hook and add your asset on the go inside the hook:

 .. code-block:: php